cezaraugusto/github-template-guidelines/.github/README.md

 More [here](https://help.github.com/categories/collaborating-on-projects-using-pull-requests/)

-> Check also the [list of contributors](https://github.com/your/project/contributors) who helped on this project.
+> Check also the [list of contributors](CONTRIBUTORS.md) who helped on this project.

 ## Changelog :memo:

-Write here a link for your CHANGELOG file.
-It's also commonly called HISTORY.
+Write here a link for your `CHANGELOG` file.
+It's also commonly called `HISTORY`.

 > As said on this project main `README` file, to keep you and your project sane, you can use [this tool](https://github.com/skywinder/github-changelog-generator).